 - Set out an ungreased 10-inch tube pan.

-- In a medium bowl, whisk your dry ingredients (1 cup flour, ¾ cup sugar and ½ teaspoon salt) together.
+- In a medium bowl, whisk the dry ingredients (1 cup flour, ¾ cup sugar and ½ teaspoon salt) together.
 Set the bowl aside.

-- Add your vanilla and almond extract to your bowl of egg whites.
+- Add the vanilla and almond extract to the bowl of egg whites.
 Beat with a mixer, using a whisk attachment, on medium high for about a minute, just until the whites are frothy.

 - Sprinkle the cream of tartar on top of the foamy whites and continue beating on medium high until soft peaks form, which should take 2-3 minutes.

-- Add your sugar ¼ cup at a time (¾ cup sugar total) until fully incorporated.
-Continue beating until you have a stiff and glossy meringue.
-(Test it by turning off the mixer and lifting up your beaters.
-Notice whether the peaks in the egg whites stand up firmly; if they fall over, they're still too soft.)
-It will take several minutes to get stiff egg whites, as shown in the picture in the post.
+- Add the sugar ¼ cup at a time (¾ cup sugar total) until fully incorporated.
+Continue beating until glossy, stiff peaks form.
+(See the photo in the post.)
+The peaks should stand up firmly; if they fall over, they're still too soft.
+It will take several minutes.

-- Use a rubber spatula to gently fold your dry ingredients into your meringue, until you no longer see any flour in your bowl.
+- Use a rubber spatula to gently fold the dry ingredients into the beaten egg whites, until you no longer see any flour in the bowl.

-- Transfer the batter to your ungreased angel food cake pan.
+- Transfer the batter to the ungreased angel food cake pan.
 Smooth the top with your spatula.

 - Let the angel food cool by placing the cake upside down onto a funnel (the spout goes into the hole of the pan.)
 If you don't have a funnel, try a bottle with a narrow spout, or place the cake upside down on a cooling rack.

-- While your cake is baking, gently rinse your raspberries and remove any debris.
+- While your cake is baking, gently rinse the raspberries and remove any debris.
 Place the berries pointy-side up on paper towels to dry.

-- To make your whipped cream, place your heavy whipping cream in a clean, large, stainless steel mixing bowl.
+- To make the whipped cream, place the heavy whipping cream in a clean, large, stainless steel mixing bowl.
 Add in the almond extract and beat with a mixer until frothy.
-Gradually add your fruit spread and confectioners sugar, beating until combined.
+Gradually add the fruit spread and confectioners sugar, beating until combined.
 Continue beating until you have stiff whipped cream.

 - When your cake is cool, slide a knife around the edges of the pan and gently remove the cake, placing in onto a dinner plate, right side up.
 Have another dinner plate ready for when you split the cake in half.

-- To assemble your cake, use a serrated knife to split your cake in half horizontally, into two equal layers.
+- To assemble the angel food layer cake, use a serrated knife to split the cake in half horizontally, into two equal layers.
 (See photos.)
-Set the top half aside on your extra plate.
+Set the top half aside on an extra plate.

-- Fill the cake tunnel with your small portion of whipped cream that has the raspberries mixed in.
+- If you'll be using a cake stand, place the bottom half of the cake on the cake stand before assembling and decorating.
+Fill the cake tunnel with the small portion of whipped cream that has the raspberries mixed in.
 Spread it over the bottom cake layer too.

-- Place your top cake layer over the bottom layer, keeping the browned part on top.
-Frost your cake with the remaining whipped cream, making sure to cover the top, sides and inside the center hole.
+- Place the top cake layer over the bottom layer, keeping the browned part on top.
+Frost the cake with the remaining whipped cream, making sure to cover the top, sides and inside the center hole.

-- Decorate your cake with your remaining 6 ounces of dry raspberries.
+- Decorate the cake with the remaining 6 ounces of raspberries.

 - The cake can be eaten right away, but tastes great chilled.
-Serve plain or with liqueur like amaretto drizzled on top, if desired.
+Serve plain or with liqueur like amaretto or Chambord drizzled on top, if desired.
 Store leftover cake covered in the refrigerator for up to four days.
+Don't freeze it (because of the whipped cream).

 Notes